keras-team/keras-io/guides/md/keras_nlp/getting_started.md

 [`Layers`](/api/layers/) or [`Models`](/api/models/).
 If you are familiar with Keras, congratulations!
 You already understand most of KerasNLP.

-KerasNLP uses the [Keras 3](https://keras.io/keras/) library to work with any of TensorFlow, Pytorch and Jax.
+KerasNLP uses Keras 3 to work with any of TensorFlow, Pytorch and Jax.
 In the guide below, we will use the `jax` backend for training our models, and [tf.data](https://www.tensorflow.org/guide/data) for efficiently running our input preprocessing.
 But feel free to mix things up!
 This guide runs in TensorFlow or PyTorch backends with zero changes, simply update the `KERAS_BACKEND` below.

 This guide demonstrates our modular approach using a sentiment analysis example at six levels of complexity: